It’s no secret that some police officers act outside of the law, including when it comes to arrests.

 Self-defence is the most commonly used defence to charges of resisting arrest and assaulting police.

 It is also important to be aware that the use of excessive force by police officers without legal justification amounts to an assault under the criminal law, although officers are rarely disciplined let alone criminally prosecuted for the illegal use of physical force.

 Fighting an unlawful arrest

 If you are charged with resisting arrest, it is advisable to speak with an experienced criminal defence lawyer as early as possible.
-Many Sydney law firms offer a free first consultation if you have been charged with an offence, so you can get an idea about your options and the best way forward without having to pay money.
+Many Sydney law firms offer a free first consultation if you are going to court, so you can get an idea about your options and the best way forward without having to pay money.

-If your lawyer believes that your arrest was unlawful, he or she should write to police formally requesting that any charges against you be dropped, and foreshadowing an application for your legal costs to be paid by police if they pursue the charges and you are found not guilty in court.
+If your lawyer believes that your arrest was unlawful, he or she should write to police formally requesting that the charges against you be dropped, and foreshadowing an application for legal costs if they nevertheless pursue the charges against you.

-When choosing a criminal law firm, it is a good idea to have a look through their recent cases and client testimonials to get a feel of whether they are the right firm for you.
-Take special care to ensure that they have Accredited Specialist Criminal Lawyers and that their fees for different types of cases are clearly displayed, so that there are no nasty financial surprises down the track.
+Take special care to ensure that they have Accredited Specialist Criminal Lawyers and that their fees for different types of cases are clearly displayed, so there are no nasty financial surprises down the track.